The links listed below provide a context for understanding map thefts

 Exlibris".
 Notices to Alvan Bregman: abregman@uiuc.edu)

-Jonathan Sazonoff, posted to the ExLibris list in April 2001, including a
+from Jonathan Sazonoff, April 2000, including a large

 Museum-Security.org